rescrv/blue/k8src/README.md

 smtpd_REPLICAS=2
 ```

-and have k8src translate this to a set of kubernetes manifests.
+to a set of kubernetes manifests.

 At its core, k8src is simply a shell-like substitution library for YAML.
 Given an `rc.conf`, it will substitute all
 values according to the cascading rules of rc into the YAML.